Dog-friendly Guide to Joshua Tree National Park

 If you’re planning to visit during the busy season, here are some ways to plan ahead.

-We also visit Joshua Tree National Park when we’re visiting Palm Springs, so we’ve only done day trips vs. camping.
-I don’t think there’s enough to do with your dog to extend your day beyond one full-day or one half-day visit.
+We like to visit Joshua Tree National Park when we’re visiting Palm Springs, so we’ve only done day trips vs. camping.
+I don’t think there’s enough to do with your dog to extend your visit beyond one full-day.

 HOW TO GET TO Joshua Tree National Park